johnlarkin1/johnlarkin1.github.io/_posts/2016-10-07-setting-up-blog.md

 	- The selector operator is a bit more picky than that.
 - partials
 	- There's a careful distinction between partials with css files.
-	- Partials are ___fill this in___
+	- Partials are really just little snippets of css code that you can include in scss files
+	- You **need** to label it with an underscore so like `_partial.scss` in order for it to be recognized as a partial and not a full css file.
+	- These guys are used with the `@import` command
 - calculations:
-	- you can use `calc` to perform a quick calculation on how to set the web page up
+	- You can use `calc` to perform a quick calculation on how to set the web page up
-	- for example, that's how the margin of the actual content are calculated for my blog contents:
+	- For example, that's how the margin of the actual content are calculated for my blog contents:
 		- `max-width: -webkit-calc(#{$content-width} - (#{$spacing-unit}));`
 		- `max-width: calc(#{$content-width} - (#{$spacing-unit}));`

 		You can see here that it is taking the content width and subtracting off the spacing unit.
 Also note, that the -webkit-calc is for other types of browsers that might not be compatible.
-- who likes to have bullet points with lists?
+- Who likes to have bullet points with lists?
 I don't always.
 Make sure to include that under the class type of where you're making the list!
 	- for example, you want to say: `list-style: none;` under the appropriate css class

-Markdown Notes
+Markdown Notes:
 ==============
+Markdown makes life sooo much easier.
+It's essentially just making HTML way more easy to right.
+Pretty much everything I know about it has come from either peers or professors or [this super helpful link](https://en.support.wordpress.com/markdown-quick-reference/).

+Here's a brief summary:
+- `*text*` or `_text_` - _italics_
+- `**text**` or `__text__` - __bold__
+- links can be done in multiple ways. you can have a bunch of links at the end of a post so that it's kind of like a bibliography!
+Otherwise, the syntax is just `[this is going to be hyperlinked](some-url-for-hyperlinking)`
+- images are similar just preface the hard brackets with an exclamation point

 Installing Latex
 ================